 Here, the two companies’ offerings differ a bit, once again.

 Georgian Bus leaves from Pushkin Park, which is the Rustaveli Avenue side of Freedom Square.
-That’s where the red tourist buses usually hang around.
+It’s the same area where the red tourist buses usually hang around.

 Omnibus, on the other hand, leaves from next to the Radisson Blu.